darshanadinushal/adminportal_iaac/README.md

 5. We create a connection to Azure.
 Go To Project setting --> Service connection --> New Service connection --> Azure Resource Manager

-6. Before we are using terraform pipeline we need couple of terraform plugins ,Install it Terraform 1 (https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks) Terraform 2 (https://marketplace.visualstudio.com/items?itemName=charleszipp.azure-pipelines-tasks-terraform)
+6. Before we are using terraform pipeline we need couple of terraform plugins Install it
+Terraform 1 (https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks)
+Terraform 2 (https://marketplace.visualstudio.com/items?itemName=charleszipp.azure-pipelines-tasks-terraform)